auth0/Auth0.swift/README.md

 #### Renew user credentials

-Use a [Refresh Token](https://auth0.com/docs/tokens/refresh-tokens) to renew user credentials.
+Use a [Refresh Token](https://auth0.com/docs/tokens/refresh-tokens) to renew the user's credentials.
 It's recommended that you read and understand the refresh token process before implementing.

 ```swift
 Auth0